bwittmann/NavPy/README.md

 ### Related Repositories

-All other packages have been adapted from https://github.com/dietriro/rto_core and https://github.com/dietriro/rto_simulation.
+All other packages have been adapted from the following two repositories by dietro

 #### [rto_simulation](https://github.com/dietriro/rto_simulation)
 This repository contains everything needed for using the RTO in a simulated environment, like Gazebo.